-Where a school has concerns about a Looked After and Previously Looked After child's behaviour, the VSH should be informed and, where necessary, involved at the earliest opportunity.
+Where a school has concerns about a the behaviour of a child who is Looked After or Previously Looked After, the VSH should be informed and, where necessary, involved at the earliest opportunity.
 This is to enable the VSH, working with others, to:

 The school will communicate the reasons for the exclusion to the residential staff/carer and the social worker.
 Whoever is the most appropriate one to do so will discuss this with the child.
 The social worker should inform the parents, if appropriate.

 The social worker, in consultation with the child and parents, must seek advice as to whether to appeal against the decision to exclude the child.

 If the child is in primary school and receives a fixed term exclusion or is in secondary school and is excluded for more than 5 days, the social worker should ensure a reintegration meeting is held within the 5 days to discuss their return and how best this can be supported.

 11.2 Permanent exclusions

 When a child is permanently excluded but is remaining in the same foster or residential placement, the social worker will liaise urgently with the local education service in which the child is living to find an alternative school placement.
 Again, for the first 5 days of the exclusion the school will provide work and the child should not be out unaccompanied in public during school hours.
 From the 6th day the local authority will arrange for a place for the child to be educated.